formers/former/README.md

 # Sidebar

 It may seems like I'm spitting on both Laravel and Bootstrapper here but bare with me — I'm totally not.
 I love Laravel, it's an amazing and elegant framework, and I couldn't stress out enough how every one of you should have Bootstrapper installed somewhere in your bundles — hell I'm even collaborating actively on the project.
 I even inteded Former to replace Bootstrapper's Form class but to me it was just a little too much out of its scope.

+Anyway, that's all for now, hope you enjoy it and don't forget to report any question/bug/idea/issue in the, well, Issues.